ikegwukc/Quals-ReadingList/Theo/Theo-CheatSheet.md

   - Either:

-    - Statement of other comprehensive income:  imeediately following the income statement
+    - Statement of other comprehensive income:  immediately following the income statement

-    - Statement of comprehensive income including info on the income statement as well as on the atatement of other comprehensive income
+    - Statement of comprehensive income including info on the income statement as well as on the statement of other comprehensive income

     - Comprehensive income is the total change in equity for a reporting period other than that from transactions with owners.